logo

 I shook my head disapprovingly and tapped his head a couple of times with the barrel of my gun.
 My gesture did the job and convinced him to talk again.

 “Most people who come here,” he explained reluctantly, “have no idea what they have in their luggage.
-After partying all night and leaving Eternity, they don’t even know who they are anymore.
+After partying all night and leaving Eternity, they no longer know who they are.
 It’s a shame not to take advantage of this.
 It’d be the same if you had qualms about robbing a dead man!”

-“The only problem is,” the bellhop continued, “that you have to be really quick in this game.
-You have to lay your hands on something the next morning or the evening at most because it’ll be over.”
+“The only problem is,” the bellhop continued, “that you must be really quick in this game.
+You must lay your hands on something the next morning, or the evening at most, because it’ll be over soon.”

 “And why is that?”
 I wanted to know.

 “Well, answer the question yourself!
 How many nights do you think people need to replenish their dope closet?
-They come here from neighboring counties, sometimes from neighboring states; they buy their shit; they party; they stay in the hotel until they reanimate, and then they leave.
-If you miss the window, you might have to wait for a while before you get another chance, and if it happens to be long, it’s a real hell, you know!
-You simply have no fucking idea what it’s like—the terrible nights, the nightmares, the awful mornings, the sweating, your muscle pain—!”
+They come here from neighboring counties, sometimes from neighboring states; they buy their shit; party; stay in the hotel until they reanimate, and then they leave.
+If you miss the window, you might have to wait for a while before you get another chance, and if it happens to be long, it’s a real hell, you know.
+You simply have no fucking idea what it’s like—the terrible nights, the nightmares, the awful mornings, the sweating, your muscle pain—”

-Since I didn’t want to hear about his muscle pain, I stopped him immediately.
+Since I didn’t want to hear about his muscle pain, I stopped him.

 “Okay, okay!
 I know the picture very well.
 I’ve seen you in the elevator!”

 The bellhop recoiled again as he heard my accusation.
 It was weird because most drug addicts didn’t realize they had a problem while still using.
 This one was different, though.
-At the same time, I remembered that Sandra told me just the same thing when we first met—Eternity and Cacadulu shared pretty much the same pool of clients.
-I wanted to make the bastard tell me more about his boss’ role in this joint venture, but I was afraid he would fall back if I pushed him too hard.
-His boss was a tough woman!
+At the same time, I remembered Sandra telling me just the same thing when we first met—Eternity and Cacadulu shared pretty much the same pool of clients.
+I wanted to make the bastard elaborate on his boss’ role in this joint venture, but I feared he would collapse if I pushed him too hard.
+His boss was a tough woman.
 After knowing how rough she could be with people like me, I could only imagine how she treated dumbasses like him.
-So I decided to leave these questions for later.
+So, I decided to leave these questions for later.

 “Tell me about the supply chain now!”
-I asked him instead.
+I commanded instead.
 “There are two black scumbags who deliver stuff to the owner of Eternity.
-They were small fish but suddenly turned into traffickers, and now they’re on the gravy train.
+They were small fish initially but suddenly turned into traffickers.
 How did that happen?”

 The wretch turned his yellow eyeballs to look at me and grinned condescendingly.
 I knew my question was too much for him because he was nobody, but I hoped he had heard something on the street.
 Maybe he had even heard something about Sonya.